nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/crosschain/wormhole/README.md

 ## Known Limitations

 - Gas fees are not automatically calculated or displayed to the user
-- Some token-chain combinations may not be supported by Wormhole
+- Some token-chain combinations may not be supported
 - Cross-chain transfers can take time to complete depending on network conditions
-- In testing mode, the module will fall back to mock implementations when encountering errors
+- Circle Bridge only supports USDC transfers

 ## Future Enhancements